haiaty/neverstoplearning-software-engineering/Learn/cognitive-load.md

 that information so will increase cognitive load.
 Even worse if you set in the $this another class, so that you will need to go and keep in the class type.

 how to reduce cognitive load? avoid mutable state inside $this during the workflow.

+### high coupling betweeb modules (or classes)
+having a high decree of coupling betwen modules, for example a module that calls another module that calls another module and may is circular, increase the cognitive load.
+Avoid coupling between modules